 Scope and Authority of the OE Personnel Policy

-This policy provides the definitive policies for all employees of the Board, including the Water Engineer.
-Board member operatingOperation and conduct policies for Board members are set forth in the Board’s Bylaws.
+This policy defines the guidelines for all employees of the Board, including the Water Engineer.

-This original policy and any subsequent updates are enacted through an official action of the Board at a formally noticed meeting of the Board and pursuant to a unanimous approval vote by the Board that may or may not direct changes, edits, or modifications at the time of the vote.
+This original policy and any subsequent updates are enacted through an official action of the Board at a formally noticed meeting of the Board and pursuant to a unanimous majority approval vote by the Board that may or may not direct can make changes, edits, or modifications at the time of the vote.

 OE Personnel Policy Updates